andomatthew1234/metrabase/readme.md

 * **Engine:** Python + yt-dlp

 ## 🚀 Let's get started
-1. Clone the repo.
+1. Select a Metrabase release in the sidebar of this GitHub page (in the releases area!)
-2. Run `npm install`.
+2. Read and follow the instructions to install Metrabase.
-3. Launch with `npm start`.
+3. Launch the app and enjoy the worlds best video downloader app!

 ---
 *Created by Matthew*